 - The contribution made to the marriage, either financial or by caring for children and looking after the family home

-For example, if a young couple with no children have been married for only a short time and both are working, then it may be fair for them both to leave the marriage with no ongoing financial ties and taking with them what they brought into the marriage.
+For example, if a young couple with no children has been married for only a short time and both are working, it may be fair for them both to leave the marriage with no ongoing financial ties, taking with them what they brought into the marriage.

-If a couple have been married for 25 years and by agreement the wife gave up a career to bring up the family at home, while the husband became the sole bread winner, then the wife's future earnings capability may be severely compromised.
+If a couple have been married for 25 years and, by agreement, the wife gave up a career to bring up the family at home while the husband became the sole breadwinner, the wife's future earning capacity may be severely compromised.